Ylena In-Albon

-Ylena In-Albon (born 6 March 1999) is a Swiss tennis player.
+Ylena In-Albon (born 6 March 1999) is a Swiss former professional tennis player.

 She has career-high WTA rankings of 110 in singles, achieved on 6 June 2022, and world No. 225 in doubles, set on 3 February 2020.

 Career

 In-Albon made her main-draw debut on the WTA Tour at the 2017 Ladies Open Biel Bienne in the doubles draw, partnering fellow Swiss player Leonie Küng.

 She made her Grand Slam main-draw debut as a direct entry at the 2022 Wimbledon Championships, replacing Sofia Kenin.
 In-Albon lost to 28th seed Alison Riske in the first round.

 She qualified for the main draw at the 2023 French Open, but lost in the opening round to Claire Liu.

-As a qualifier, In-Albon reached her first WTA 125 final at the 2024 MundoTenis Open, defeating top seed María Lourdes Carlé in the semifinals, before losing the championship match to seventh seed Maja Chwalińska in straight sets.
+As a qualifier, In-Albon reached her first WTA 125 final at the 2024 MundoTenis Open, defeating top seed María Lourdes Carlé in the semifinals, before losing the championship match to seventh seed Maja Chwalińska, in straight sets.

+In-Albon announced her retirement from professional tennis in September 2026.